ipld/js-ipld-schema/test/fixtures/schema-schema/TypeDefnMap.md

-# schema-schema: `TypeMap`
+# schema-schema: `TypeDefnMap`

-TypeMap describes a key-value map.
+TypeDefnMap describes a key-value map.
 The keys and values of the map have some specific type of their own.

 A constraint on keyType is that the referenced type must have a string